 5 things you may not know about 15-year-old Cori Gauff

-Cori Gauff will be headline news on the first day of Wimbledon when she takes on Venus Williams in the opening round.
+Cori Gauff hit the headlines on day one of Wimbledon after stunning Venus Williams 6-4 6-4.

-Gauff, 15, is the youngest player to come through qualifying in the Open era and is 24 years younger than her opponent.
+Gauff, 15, is the youngest player to come through qualifying in the Open era and is 24 years younger than Williams.

 Here, PA picks out five things you may not know about the American.